Editor: Samantha M. Derr

-Having grown up in the theatre community Stetson knows her way around make-up, costuming and acting.
-She loves her double life, as it offers her a chance to live a different life than women in her time where able to live.
+Having grown up in the theater community Stetson knows her way around makeup, costuming and acting.
+She loves her double life, as it offers her a chance to live a different life than women in her time were able to live.

-They embark on a dangerous journey to find the blackmailer and save Lady Ashton’s honour.
+They embark on a dangerous journey to find the blackmailer and save Lady Ashton’s honor.

 I really liked Stetson’s unmasking at the end.
 4/5 Stars #ownvoices

 Manu is a private detective.
 He has heard about a human trafficking ring under the Club Hell’s Kitchen.
 Even though he knows that it is dangerous, he decides to investigate this himself.
 Through sheer luck, he survives that night and manages to free a few woman, but afterward, the real trouble begins.
 He decides to track down the man behind all this himself, even if it puts his life and his relationship with Eric at risk.

 Manu is a very ambitious private detective, who wants to save some people.
 Even though he knows he can’t change the world he can change some people’s lives and that’s better than nothing.

 Eric loves him and thanks to him being a paramedic, he can always stitch up Manu’s wounds.

 The story has an open ending, but I liked Eric and Manu’s relationship, it was super sweet!
 3/5 Stars